idaholab/EMRALD/emrald-docs/src/guide/Modeling/events.md

   <img src="/images/Modeling/events/ComponentLogicOptions.png" alt="Component Logic Options" width="500"/>

-  - **On Success:** Check this box if you want to trigger the event upon success of the Logic Tree evaluation, default is failure of the logic tree.
+  - **Success Tree:** Success Tree or Failure Tree selection indicates whether to treat the tree linked to the event as a success tree or failure tree.
+(For failure trees Boolean values for states are swapped)
+  - **Trigger on False:** This indicates whether the event should trigger on true or false.
   - **Logic Top:** Click the field to expand the dropdown menu containing all of your Logic Trees.
 Click on the Logic Tree you would like evaluated when the event is triggered.

 <h3>External Simulation <img src="/images/Modeling/events/ExtInput.png" alt="External Simulation" width="25"/></h3>